Ah, the days of being a young lad.

 The Iron Ranger has a more rugged and bulbous look, which suits certain people’s style more, but it’s definitely less refined looking.

 The Thursday Captain is an excellent deal.
-Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after four years of wear.
+Made with Thursday's Chrome leather from Le Farc tannery (often compared to Horween Chromexcel), these boots are still holding up well after five years of wear.
 When (if?) these ever wear out, I’ll be getting them again.

 Wolverine 1000-Mile Boot